CPK Insurance

 Determining whether you need homeowners or renters insurance is straightforward: if you own your home, you need homeowners insurance; if you rent, you need renters insurance.
 The more nuanced question is how much coverage you need and which optional endorsements make sense for your situation.

-If you are a homeowner, your mortgage lender almost certainly requires homeowners insurance, and you should carry enough dwelling coverage to fully rebuild your home at current construction costs.
+If you are a homeowner, your mortgage lender can require homeowners insurance, and you should carry enough dwelling coverage to rebuild your home at current construction costs.
 Review your personal property coverage to ensure it is adequate for your belongings, and consider raising your liability limits to at least $300,000.
 If you live in a flood zone or earthquake-prone area, purchase separate policies for those perils.

 If you are a renter, your landlord's insurance does not protect your personal belongings.
 If your apartment were destroyed by fire, you would have to replace everything, clothing, electronics, furniture, kitchenware, and all other possessions, entirely out of pocket.
 Many renters underestimate the total value of their belongings until they calculate what it would cost to replace everything at once.
 Take a quick inventory and you will likely find that your possessions are worth $15,000 to $30,000 or more.

-Some landlords require tenants to carry renters insurance as a condition of the lease, but even when it is not required, the coverage is well worth the modest cost.
-The liability protection alone justifies the premium.
-If a guest is injured in your apartment or if you accidentally cause a fire that damages neighboring units, your renters policy provides critical financial protection.
-CPK Insurance recommends renters insurance for every tenant, regardless of whether the landlord requires it, and can help you find affordable coverage in minutes.
+Some landlords require tenants to carry renters insurance as a condition of the lease, but even when it is not required, the coverage can be a good option depending on your situation.
+The liability protection alone can justify the premium.
+If a guest is injured in your apartment or if you accidentally cause a fire that damages neighboring units, your renters policy can help provide critical financial protection.
+Get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare options.

 Enter your ZIP code to compare insurance rates from top carriers.